Jewish Learning Through the Cultural Arts

 The project seeks to explore learning experiences across five sites.
 In 2019 research began with a study of 30 young adult visitors to the Weitzman National Museum of American Jewish History in Philadelphia, Pennsylvania.
 It has continued with the creation and reception of Saturday Night Seder (an online fundraiser and communal celebration of the Passover holiday), and a popular Facebook site for fans of the Israeli television series Shtisel.
 Additional sites will include Sephardic/Mizrachi music and visual arts creative experiences.

-- Yares, L. “Exit Through the Gift Shop: Affective Learning and Millennial Jewish Consumer Culture at the National Museum of American Jewish History,” Material Religion (forthcoming 2022)
+Yares, L. (2022).
+“The Material Inventories of Millennial Jewish Lives: Affective Learning and Jewish Consumer Culture at the National Museum of American Jewish History Gift Shop,” Material Religion.

 Related Public Scholarship